 A prototype hybrid pixel detector named SuperPIX0 has been designed as a first iteration step aimed at the development of a device to be used for the layer upgrade.
 The main novelties of this approach are the sensor pitch size $(50\times50\mu\mathrm{m})$ and thickness $(200\mu\mathrm{m})$ as well as the custom front-end chip architecture providing a sparsified and data-driven readout.
 The SuperPIX0 pixel sensor is made of n-type, Float Zone, high-resistivity silicon wafers, with a nominal resistivity larger than 10 k Ω .
 The Super-PIX0 chip, fabricated in the STMicroelectronics 130nm CMOS technology, is composed of 4096 channels (50x50 μ m2) arranged into 128 columns by 32 rows.
-Each cell contains an analog charge processor (shown in Fig. 6.27) where the sensor charge signal is amplified and compared to a chip-wide preset threshold by a discriminator.
+Each cell contains an analog charge processor (shown in Fig. 6.50) where the sensor charge signal is amplified and compared to a chip-wide preset threshold by a discriminator.
 The in-pixel digital logic, which follows the comparator, stores the hit in an edgetriggered set reset flip-flop and notifies the periphery of the hit.
 The charge sensitive amplifier uses a single-ended folded cascode topology, which is a common choice for low-voltage, high gain amplifiers.
 The 20 fF MOS feedback capacitor is discharged by a constant current which can be externally adjusted, giving an output pulse shape that is dependent upon the input charge.
 The peaking time increases with the collected charge and is in the order of 100 ns for 16000 electrons injected.
 The charge collected in the detector pixel reaches the preamplifier input via the bump bond connection.
 Alternatively, a calibration charge can be injected at the preamplifier input through a 10 fF internal injection capacitance so that threshold, noise and crosstalk measurements can be performed.
 The calibration voltage step is provided externally by a dedicated line.
 Channel selection is performed by means of a control section implemented in each pixel.
 This control block, which is a cell of a shift register, enables the injection of the charge though the calibration capacitance.
 Each pixel features a digital mask used to isolate single noisy channel.
 This mask is implemented in the readout logic.
-The input device (whose dimensions were chosen based on [53]) featuring an aspect ratio W/L=18/0.3 and a drain current of about 0.5 μ A, is biased in the weak inversion region.
+The input device (whose dimensions were chosen based on [55]) featuring an aspect ratio W/L=18/0.3 and a drain current of about 0.5 μ A, is biased in the weak inversion region.
 A non-minimum length has been chosen to avoid short channel effects.
 The PMOS current source in the input branch has been sized to have a smaller transconductance than the input transistor.
-The analog front-end cell uses two power supplies.
+The analog front-end cell uses two power supplies. analog supply (AVDD) is referenced to AGND, while the digital supply is referenced to DGND.
+Both supplies have a nominal operating value of 1.2 V. Since single-ended amplifiers are sensitive to voltage fluctuations on the supply lines, the charge preamplifier is connected to the AVDD.
+The threshold discriminator and voltage references are connected to the AVDD and AGND as well.
+The in-pixel digital logic is connected to the digital supply.
+The substrate of the transistors is connected to a separate net and merged to the analog ground at the border of the matrix.
+The SuperPIX0 chip has been fabricated in a six metal level technology.
+Special attention has been paid to layout the channel with a proper shielding scheme.
+Two levels of metal have been used to route the analog signals, two for the digital ones and two for distributing the analog and digital supplies.
+The supply lines, at the same time, shield the analog signals from the digital activity.